microsoft/Cream/CDARTS/SETUP.md

-    --nasnet_lr                 # the learning rate of the evaluation network --w_weight_decay            # the weight decay the search and the evaluation network --alpha_weight_decay        # the weight decay the the architecture parameters --fix_head                  # wheter to fix the paramters of auxiliary heads --interactive_type          # The KD function, 0 kl, 1 cosine, 2 mse, 3 sl1 --pretrain_epochs           # the pretrain epochs of the search network --search_iter               # the search iterations
+    --nasnet_lr                 # the learning rate of the evaluation network --w_weight_decay            # the weight decay the search and the evaluation network --alpha_weight_decay        # the weight decay the the architecture parameters --fix_head                  # wheter to fix the parameters of auxiliary heads --interactive_type          # The KD function, 0 kl, 1 cosine, 2 mse, 3 sl1 --pretrain_epochs           # the pretrain epochs of the search network --search_iter               # the search iterations